datajoint/sci-viz/README.md

 - `dj_query:` the datajoint query for for the table data.

 Additionally the metadata component only takes a single row from a table as its input so the `dj_query` and `restriction` need to be properly set to produce a single record.
 This component is not very useful by itself but when combined with other components as part of a template in a `Dynamic grid` it can provide useful information on what the other components are showing.

+## Image component

+`type:` file:image:attach

+the Image component takes 3 additional arguments:

+- `route:` the backend route for the rest api query, must start with a `/`
+- `restriction:` the restriction for the datajoint query
+- `dj_query:` the datajoint query for for the table data.

+Additionally the image that you want to display needs to be stored as a datajoint [attach](https://docs.datajoint.org/python/definition/06.5-External-Data.html?highlight=attach) attribute type and your query should produce only one record with one column which is the column where the image is stored.

 # DEV